PraxisLabs/vagrant-pirate/Readme.md

 To initialize a new project:

 ```
-vagrant yaml init [box-name] [box-url]
+vagrant pirate init [box-name] [box-url]
 ```

-To update an existing project with the latest Vagrantfile that Vagrant-Yaml
+To update an existing project with the latest Vagrantfile that Vagrant-Pirate
 provides:

 ```
-vagrant yaml update
+vagrant pirate update
 ```

 Vagrantfile
 -----------

-Vagrant-Yaml provides a custom Vagrantfile.
-This Vagrantfile parses the Yaml config files in the 'vms-enabled' directory, and applies any settings found there.
+Vagrant-Pirate provides a custom Vagrantfile.
+This Vagrantfile parses the Yaml config files in the 'enabled.d' directory, and applies any settings found there.
 The Vagrant name for the VM is the name of the file (without the '.yaml' extension, obviously).
 Multi-VM environments are supported by adding additional Yaml config files.

 As with a standard Vagrantfile, the one this gem provides can be altered to suit the needs of your project.
-However, be aware that running the 'vagrant yaml update' command will overwrite any changes you make.
+However, be aware that running the 'vagrant pirate update' command will overwrite any changes you make.
 Of course, this should not be a problem, since you are keeping your project directory under some form of version control, right?